RaVeR76/The-Kicks-Fix/bugs.md

 I did encounter more issues with these filters down the line though and **Sex** was always at the center of it, see next bug too.

 * **Verdict**
-I had to do trial and error to get this part right which I did in the end but when I added the filter bar .... a whole new level of pain was opened ha ha !
+I had to do trial and error to get this part right which I did in the end but when I added the sorting bar .... a whole new level of pain was opened ha ha !

 ## **[Bug 19](https://github.com/RaVeR76/The-Kicks-Fix/issues/19)**